spilliton/randumb/README.md

 Artist.order_by_rand(seed: 123).limit(2)
 ```

-One use case is when you are paginating through random records.
+One use case for this scope is when you are paginating through random records.

 ### Depricated Syntax